jariperttunen/lukeghg/CRFREPORTER_ANNUAL_CHECK.md

 ## HWP Activity data

 The years starting from 1961 miss the current inventory year.
 It is not automatically added.
-The current inventory year must be inserted by hand.
+The current inventory year must be inserted by hand in CRFReporter.